 2. Slow Cooked Black Eyed Peas

-Nothing says a southern recipe like a bowl of these Slow Cooked Black Eyed Peas.
+Nothing says a Southern recipe like a bowl of these Slow Cooked Black Eyed Peas.
 Letting the slow cooker do practically all the work, sauté bacon, onion, bell pepper, and garlic so the flavors can develop.
 Next, toss it in the slow cooker with some peas, broth, tomatoes, and Cajun spices.
 If you're looking to add a bit of smokiness, you can even use some liquid smoke.
 After cooking on low all day, a hearty bowl of smoky black eyed peas awaits.
 Serve them over rice for Hoppin' John and New Year's luck.

 Vegan?
 Omit the bacon and you'll still get a hearty bowl worthy of Southern comfort food.